alexstep/create-riot-app/README.md

 ## ⚛ Favicons and meta-information
 Edit "meta" section in package.json ([see manifest format description](https://developer.mozilla.org/en-US/docs/Web/Manifest))
-Put your app icon in ./src/favicon_source.png and run
+Put your app icon in ./src/favicon_source.svg or .png or other image format and run
 ```
-npm run favicons
+npm run meta:generate
 ```
 manifest.json , browserconfig.xml, favicons and other meta-files will be generated and put to ./public/static/meta/ folder.

-Also you can change some options in ./scripts/config/favicons.config.js
+Also you can change some options in ./scripts/tools/metainfo/config.js